jefferybennett/internet-of-your-imagination-iot-project/README.md

 ## Overview

 There's just something about "getting hands on".
-For humans and learning, there's simply nothing better.
+When it comes to how best we human beings learn, there's simply nothing better.
 No book, no video, no blog post can improve upon direct empirical experience.

 The Internet of Your Imagination IoT Project is an unique effort targeted at non-developers (eg., executives, managers, sales people) to have a relatively quick, hands-on, no-code-required IoT experience that provides the participant the following: